-There have been no significant changes in the Fresenius Group's operating environment following the end of the fiscal year 2018 until February 19, 2019.
+With the exception of the issuance of bonds as described in note 18, (Liabilities), there have been no significant changes in the Fresenius Group's operating environment following the end of the fiscal year 2019 until February 19, 2020.
 No other events of material importance on the assets and liabilities, financial position, and results of operations of the Group have occurred following the end of the fiscal year.